Frequently Asked Questions about our Wedding Photography:

 What can we expect to pay for a wedding package?
 What is normally included?

 I am constantly changing my prices and packages to stay competitive with other photographers as well as the economy.
 I am more than happy to discuss my price ranges and packages over the phone with you before scheduling a consultation.
-Presently, most packages include a DVD of all your wedding day pictures with full printing rights to the images.
+Presently, every package include a set of DVD’s or Flash-drive of all your wedding day pictures with full printing rights to the images.
 This means you can have any of your wedding day pictures printed anywhere.
-Most packages come with a beautifully engraved wedding album in either traditional or the newer digital, or sometimes called coffee table books.
-Your wedding day pictures are also posted on my website, with your approval, which can easily be viewed online by your family and guests.
-They also have the option to purchase reprints, enlargements and other items at the same time with their credit card.
-Other goodies that might be included in packages are: parent albums, folios, engagement sessions, signature boards, framed portraits etc. With the exception of added tax and travel fee for outside the Antelope Valley, there are no other hidden charges – no charge for extra photographer, no charge if requested to wear a tuxedo, no charge for assistants.
+Most packages come with a beautiful wedding album.
+Prints can also be ordered.
+Other goodies that might be included in packages are: parent albums, folios, engagement sessions signature boards and framed portraits.
+With the exception of added tax and travel fee for outside the Antelope Valley, there are no other hidden charges – no charge for extra photographer if required or assistants.

 Do you offer Videography?

 Yes, I most certainly offer video services for your special day.
 You also have a selection of packages to choose from.
-And, if you purchase a wedding photography package from us, you will receive 30% off our regular prices.
 All of my video packages include professional editing for a movie production video.